devclub-iitd/summer-of-code-2023/README.md

   - [Frontend Development](frontend)
     - [Week 1](frontend/week1): Learn how websites work using DevTools, and then learn how to build a simple static website using HTML and CSS, taking designs from Figma and host it on GitHub Pages
     - [Week 2](frontend/week2): Use Javascript to create a repository network analyzer consuming the GitHub API, and use Bootstrap to make our previous webpage responsive!
+    - [Week 3](frontend/week3): Learn ReactJS, and make your website better using JSX components and State management.
+Bonus: improve the code quality too!
   - [Machine Learning](machine-learning)
     - [Week 1](machine-learning/week1): Set up an ML environment to run your code on GPUs, then select and build a price prediction model, and also scrape your own dataset for it from the web.
     - [Week 2](machine-learning/week2): Use YOLO to identify and describe items to be sold from the pictures, and fine-tune your Object Detection model using your own dataset
+    - [Week 3](machine-learning/week3): Develop a model that automatically detects, aligns, and enhances images uploaded by sellers in an online marketplace, using techniques such as image recognition, rotation, and image enhancement
 - [How to Participate](#how-to-participate)
 - [Aim](#aim)
 - [Theme and Project](#theme-and-project)